idesigncode/template-esm-react/README.md

 #### Code linting tests

 The GitHub action [node.js.yml](.github/workflows/node.js.yml) is used to run the code linting tests on pull requests and commit pushes into the main branch.
+The action requires the `NPM_TOKEN` secrets to be set.

 `npm run test` runs the code linting tests: